tasosx/tools4clj/README.md

 - An easy entrance to clojure world.
 If you are a go user you are one command line away from clojured happiness.

 For a Windows user:
-- Resolve Windows (powershell/cmd/bash) quotes handling differences.
+- Resolves Windows (powershell/cmd/bash) quotes handling differences.
 One clojure/clj tools command to run anywhere.
 So pick a published deps clj/clojure command line example on the internet and run it on Windows, with no need to change/escape the quotes.
+- Bypasses operating systems command line length limits, frequently reached (on Windows) when large classpaths are defined, using a java command line argument file in place of the classpath value.

 For any user:
 - Same update procedure to all supported platforms.